xym2009/xym2009.github.io/_pages/about.md

 ======
 2023/11: A paper has been accepted by Remote Sensing, which focuses on on-orbit geometric rectification of micro-satellites.

-2023/11: I was promoted to IEEE Senior Member from 2023/4.
+2023/11: I was promoted to IEEE Senior Member.

 2023/10: I joined the editoral board of Journal of Radar.

-2023/4:  I was promoted to Associate Professor from 2023/4.
+2023/4:  I was promoted to Associate Professor.